Dshami120/CS5910_sys_NYSParks/README.md

 The CSV export page is admin-only.

 The export is generated directly in PHP and downloaded immediately.
-Optional `date_from` and `date_to` filters can narrow exports by date where the selected dataset has a date column.
 This avoids folder permission problems because the server does not need to write CSV files to disk.

 This is useful for the project because it demonstrates structured data output without adding storage folders or export log tables.